Ebenizar/Emerald-Lead-Distribution-Analysis/README.md

 - Show how leads were distributed across branches (states)
 - Highlight lead distribution by property type
 - Summarize inspection outcomes (Yes / No)
+- What is the conversion rate of these leads by sale rep, gender, location, property type and inspection type

 ### Dataset Description
 This is a lead distribution dataset which contains data spanning the period of July 2023.
 It contains ten (10) columns and 193 rows.
 This dataset basically contained date and text data typesThis dataset contains the following columns